 NOTE: Front yard fencing is not allowed (except where builder installed as part of an original design concept.)
 Rear yard fencing, which would create front yard fencing for a neighbor, will not be approved.
-The Committee will not approve chain link, wire, wire with hedge fences, or privacy fencing of the basket weave or stockade styles (except where it conforms to the originals builder-installed design within the same development.)
-If welded wire mesh (sold as “hardware cloth”), galvanized, or vinyl coated welded wire mesh is used, it must of durable material, black or green in color, not readily visible.
+The Committee will not approve chain link, wire, wire with hedge fences, or privacy fencing of the basket weave or stockade styles (except where it conforms to the original builder-installed design within the same development.)
+If welded wire mesh (sold as “hardware cloth”), galvanized, or vinyl coated welded wire mesh is used, it must be of durable material, black or green in color, and not readily visible.
 Wire must be applied to the inside only and may not extend above the top rail.
 Poultry and chicken wire is not permitted and will not be approved.

 Acceptable Fence Styles